How to Update a Website Without a Developer

 How to update your website without a developer

-Launching a website is rarely the hardest part.
+Launching a website is usually not the hardest part.

 Keeping it current is.